St Bartholomew's Church, Rainhill

 St Bartholomew's Church is a Roman Catholic parish church in Rainhill, Merseyside.
-It was built in 1838-40 in the style of the Church of San Bartolomeo all'Isola in Rome.
-Grade II listed, it is situated on the A57 Warrington Road, opposite Rainhill Hall and was described by Nicholas Pevsner as 'The noblest Catholic church in South Lancashire'.
+It was built in 1838–40 in the style of the Church of San Bartholomew on the Island in Rome.
+Grade II listed, it is situated on the A57 Warrington Road, opposite Rainhill Hall and was described by Nikolaus Pevsner as 'The noblest Catholic church in South Lancashire'.

 History

 Origin

 The church was founded by Bartholomew Bretherton (d.
 1857) who was the owner of the family coaching business and main landowner in Rainhill.
 He lived at Rainhill Hall (opposite the church and known as Loyola Hall from 1923 until 2014 when occupied by the Jesuits).
 As well as being a business and landowner, he was also uncle of Bartholomew Bretherton (1812-1866) a winner of the Grand National in 1840.

 Before it was built, the Catholics in Rainhill had to travel to the Jesuit church in Prescot, Our Lady Help of Christians Church or St Bede's Church in Widnes.